The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 We can use the methods in this chapter to estimate hazard and survival functions for the duration of a marriage.
 To keep things simple, we’ll consider only first marriages, and we’ll focus on divorce as the endpoint, rather than separation or death.

 In the NSFG data, the cmdivorcx column contains the date of divorce for each respondent’s first marriage, if applicable, encoded in century-months.
+Compute the duration of marriages that have ended in divorce, and the duration, so far, of marriages that are ongoing.

 In some cases the values of these variables are only approximate, so you might find a small number of negative differences, but they should not be more than one year.

-Estimate the hazard and survival function for the duration of marriage.
+Estimate the hazard and survival functions for the duration of marriage.
 Plot the cumulative hazard function – when is the danger of divorce highest?
 Plot the survival function – what fraction of marriages end in divorce?

 sample = resample_cycles(resp)